 Nursing is guided by standards of practice and standards of professional performance.
 Standards reflect the values and priorities of the nursing profession.
-Therefore, we have integrated competencies from the Quality and Safety Education for Nurses (QSEN) and National League of Nursing (NLN) into our philosophy as part of our core values.
+Therefore, we have integrated competencies from the National League of Nursing (NLN) into our philosophy as part of our core values.